hr21don/React-Registration-App/README.md

 ## Output

-The example output for the app should look like this!
+The example output for the app should look like this...|| Get in touch if you have trouble launching the app!

 ## Register Page